Aay Tobe Sohochori

-Aay Tobe Sohochori is a 2021 Indian Bengali language television series that premiered on 13 September 2021 on Star Jalsha and it also available on the digital platform Disney+ Hotstar.
+Aay Tobe Sohochori is a 2021 Indian Bengali language television series that premiered on 13 September 2021 on Star Jalsha.
+It is also available on the digital platform Disney+ Hotstar.
 The show is produced by Sahana Dutta of Missing Crew Productions and stars Koneenica Banerjee and Arunima Haldar.

 Plot

-Aay Tobe Sohochori is the story of friendship between two persons with vast difference in ages, Sohochori and Borfi.
-It highlights the fulfillment of dreams of a mid-aged women to study and become a gold-medalist, by overcoming all barriers of family and society.
+Aay Tobe Sohochori is the story of friendship between two people with a vast difference in age, Sohochori and Borfi.
+It highlights the fulfillment of dreams of a middle-aged woman to study and become a gold-medalist, by overcoming all barriers of family and society.